Check out this short slideshow to see why we live in Faubourg St. John:

 In 1932 a commission of street name changers sought to correct some of the confusion encountered by seven streets which cross Canal, between Broad and Jefferson Davis, and venture downtown into the Faubourg St. John.
 A glance at any city map will show how the streets in this section run in different alignment from all other streets around them.

-Crete.
+Then for some unexplainable reason the commission decided to explain why they had selected Theseus as the name of the reappeared section of Dupre.
+This street, they pointed out, was just across Gentilly Road from Crete street, and it would be both historically and classically appropriate to call it Theseus after the celebrated hero of Crete.
 Theseus was the Greek hatchet boy who slew the Minotaur, a disagreeable (and hungry) mythological monster of the island of Crete who had served regular feeding of Athenian youths and virgins, or else.

 Bayou St. John in Colonial Louisiana 1699-1803 by Edna B. Freiberg